Traveling to Canada during Covid-19: What you need to know before you go - KRDO

 What’s the Covid-19 situation?

-Canada dealt well with the initial wave of Covid-19.
+Canada dealt with the initial wave of Covid-19 well.
 However, a deadly second wave in late 2020 led to new restrictions.

 Though case numbers have been in decline since January 8, the Canadian government says “given the number of cases in Canada, the risk to Canadians is considered high.”

 Ontario, Canada’s most populous province, issued a stay-at-home order that took effect January 14 and applied to the whole province, including Toronto and Ottawa.
-The province is now gradually lifting those orders as case numbers fall.
+The province has been gradually lifting those orders as case numbers fall in some areas, though the Ontario government has extended the order for an additional two weeks several areas, including Toronto.

-Quebec has also eased its lockdown restrictions, allowing some non-essential businesses to reopen, though a curfew remains in place with residents needing to be in their homes from 8 p.m. until 5 a.m.

 Prince Edward Island, Canada’s smallest province, has adopted some of the country’s strictest Covid-19 prevention measures, with non-residents needing to apply for approval to visit in advance.